Kaouthar Darmoni is the new CEO of Atria, Institute on Gender Equality & Women’s History.

-“Compare it with the Olympic Games: I am taking over the torch that, thanks to Renée Römkens and the entire team, has made a very good journey.
+“Compare it with the Olympic Games: I am taking over the torch that has made a very good journey.
 The same flame that was worn by Aletta Jacobs.
 Feminists then, feminists now, we all carry on the flame.
 I see it as an honor that I can now continue that flame, together with the Atria employees.
 Fight with each other in interdependence and coherence, but also shine.
 Anchored in the heritage of Atria, in the spirit of Aletta.
 Together!
 With the LGBTI community.
 With people from different cultural backgrounds.
 With men.
 With everyone.’

 Thank you, Kaouthar!
 Good luck at Atria.

 Kaouthar Darmoni profile